corehtml5canvas/turtle-position-sizer/README.md

 # turtle-position-sizer
-A React App that calculates stop losses and position size according to the Turtle methodology.
+A React App that calculates stop loss and position size according to the Turtle methodology.
 See [The Complete TurtleTrader](https://www.amazon.com/Complete-TurtleTrader-Investors-Overnight-Millionaires/dp/0061241717) for more information.

 The Application calculates stop loss and unit size like this